TestingLast updated October 7th 2020, 2:55:10pm

 Testing: The Basics

-There are two main types of coronavirus tests out there: PCR (polymerase chain reaction) and serology.
+There are two main categories of coronavirus tests out there: viral testing, which includes both PCR (polymerase chain reaction) tests and antigen tests, and serology testing.
 You’ve probably heard about both of them.
-Broadly, PCR tests for current infection, and relies on a nasal or throat swab.
-Serology tests, also known as antibody tests, test for past infection, using a blood draw.
+Broadly, viral tests for current infection, and rely on a nasal swab, throat swab, or saliva.
+Serology tests, also known as antibody tests, test for past infection using a blood draw.
 Of course, it’s a bit more complicated than that.

 There are no formal FDA approved versions of either test yet.
 But the FDA has approved at least 75 tests so far under the “Emergency Use Authorization” authority, meaning they can be used now even though approval is still pending.